upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-lsl-connector/index.rst

       sudo dnf install chords-lsl-connector-0.3.0-1.x86_64.rpm

     2. Enter your password and confirm the install when prompted.
-    3. After installation, launch **NPG Lite Flasher** from your Applications menu.
+    3. After installation, launch **Chords LSL Connector** from your Applications menu.

 .. dropdown:: **Debian/Ubuntu (.deb)**